 IMDA engaging organisers of cancelled Watain concert on reimbursement

-SINGAPORE: The Infocomm Media Development Agency (IMDA) has been engaging Ravage Records, the organisers of the cancelled Watain concert, on the issue of reimbursement, it said on Thursday (Mar 21).
+SINGAPORE: The Infocomm Media Development Authority (IMDA) has been engaging Ravage Records, the organisers of the cancelled Watain concert, on the issue of reimbursement, it said on Thursday (Mar 21).

 “IMDA is currently reviewing Ravage Records’ claim and will reach a decision soon,” it said in response to queries from Channel NewsAsia.